ilchen/cryptopals/newproblems.md

 ### Challenge 69.
 Multiplicative ElGamal with elliptic curve groups (Elligator 2-based version) and a small subgroup attack
 In this challenge you will learn how to:
-* efficiently map elements of F<sub>p</sub> onto a subset of Montgomery elliptic curves constructed over it and back
+* efficiently map elements of F<sub>p</sub> onto a subset of Montgomery elliptic curves and back
-* how to make use of such a map to implement multiplicative ElGamal over the popular [Curve22519](https://en.wikipedia.org/wiki/Curve25519)
+* make use of such a map to implement multiplicative ElGamal over the popular [Curve22519](https://en.wikipedia.org/wiki/Curve25519)
-* learn how to recover a few bits of the plaintext if Multiplicative ElGamal wasn't used correctly.
+* recover a few bits of the plaintext if Multiplicative ElGamal wasn't used correctly.

-Let's start with the F<sub>p</sub> &#8596; E(F<sub>p</sub>) map.
+Let's start with the F<sub>p</sub> <--> E(F<sub>p</sub>) map.
 To construct one we first need to dabble into the concept of square roots in F<sub>p</sub>.
-Elements of F<sub>p</sub> for which a square root exist are called quadratic residues modulo p.
+Elements of F<sub>p</sub> for which a square root exists are called quadratic residues modulo p.
 The total number of quadratic residues in F<sub>p</sub> is `(p-1)/2 + 1`.
-Obviously if s is a square root of x mod p, then so is -s (i.e. p-s mod p).
+Obviously if `s` is a square root of `x mod p`, then so is `-s` (i.e. `p-s mod p`).
 The famous Legendre symbol can be used to test if `x` is a quadratic residue mod p: x<sup>(p-1)/2</sup>.
 If it computes to 1, then x is a quadratic residue.
 If it computes to -1, then x is a quadratic non-residue modulo p.
-If it computes to 0, then p divides x (i.e. p|x).
+If it computes to 0, then p divides x (i.e. `p|x`).

 #### Square roots in F<sub>p</sub>
-While figuring out whether a square root of x exists in Z<sub>p</sub> is trivial, calculating it is a little more involved.
+While figuring out whether a square root of x exists in F<sub>p</sub> is trivial, calculating it is a little more involved.
 Since we are dealing with primes greater than 2, there are two cases &mdash; 1) p mod 4 = 3, or 2) p mod 4 = 1.
 Let's
 start with the first.
-In this case the square root of x can be calculated as follows: r = x<sup>(p+1)/4</sup>.
+In this case the square root of x can be calculated as: r = x<sup>(p+1)/4</sup>.
 Both r and -r are the square roots of x.
-Moreover r is the so-called principle square root (which is a fancy way of saying that it is also a quadratic residue.
+Moreover, r is the so-called principle square root (which is a fancy way of saying that it's also a quadratic residue.

 The case where p mod 4 = 1 is more tricky and can be subdivided into two: 1) p mod 8 = 5 and 2) p mod 8 != 5.
 The second
 calls for [the Tonelli–Shanks algorithm](https://en.wikipedia.org/wiki/Tonelli–Shanks_algorithm).
 Fortunately in this